 About the Author

 Patrick Livanos Lester began sailing on San Francisco Bay from a young age.
 He graduated from high school at sixteen and started his graduate work at twenty, receiving a research fellowship at NASA Ames Research Center.
-There, he found a mentor and joined a team designing collision avoidance systems and cockpit traffic displays (pilots call it TCAS) for commercial aircraft.
+There, he found a mentor and joined a team designing a collision avoidance system and cockpit traffic display for commercial aircraft (pilots call it TCAS).

 When he completed his master’s degree, Lockheed’s Space Station Program recruited him to design their neutral buoyancy program.
 That translates to putting flight crew members in specialized space suits in a big tank of water to simulate the weightless environment.

-Later he designed flight crew training for a space shuttle flight, then moved back to NASA to manage space station flight and ground operations, with a stint at NASA HQ in Washington, D.C.
-During that time, he traveled to Hawaii to attend the Governor's Conference on Space, where he met famed anthropologist Ben Finney, who encouraged him to further his education at the University of Hawaii.
+Later he designed flight crew training for a space shuttle flight, then moved back to NASA to manage space station flight and ground operations, with a stint at NASA HQ in Washington, D.C., working with at team recommending which science missions to be flown on the shutttle and space station for a ten-year period.
+During that time, he traveled to Hawaii to attend the Governor’s Conference on Space, where he met famed Pacific anthropologist Ben Finney, who encouraged him to further his education at the University of Hawaii.
 Dr. Finney offered to sit on his doctoral committee.

 Patrick Livanos Lester